Conbot2/CSE-232/README.md

 Pseudo-Narcissitic Numbers: finds all pseudo-narcissitic numbers in a given range

 Lychrel - Finds all lychrel numbers in a given range using the 196-algorithm

+Madlib - Takes words from files and creates mad-libs